 For instance, a Panel 24 Round 7 respondent reports working 30 hours per week at a new Round 7 CMJ.
-Therefore, in the 2021 PC PUF, which was the first delivery year of Panel 24 Round 7, HOUR53 was set to 30.
+Therefore, in the 2021 Consolidated PUF, which was the first delivery year of Panel 24 Round 7, HOUR53 was set to 30.
 However, a comment provided in Round 8 indicates that the job holder has always worked 40 hours per week at the job.
-The variable on which the PC PUF variable HOUR is based, HRSPRWK, is updated from 30 to 40.
+The variable on which the Consolidated PUF variable HOUR is based, HRSPRWK, is updated from 30 to 40.
 Then, in the second delivery year, RNDFLG31 is set to 7 and HOUR31 is set to 40.

-Constructing variables in the second delivery year ensures that more current feedback provided by respondents in Round 8 or Round 9 for Panel 24 or Round 4 or Round 5 for Panel 26 to questions only asked in the first report of the job is reflected in "31" variables.
+Constructing variables again in the second delivery year ensures that their values can reflect more current feedback provided by respondents in Round 8 or Round 9 for Panel 24 or Round 4 or Round 5 for Panel 26.

 In cases where a wage at a new CMJ reported in a cross-year round requires imputation, the wage is imputed separately in each delivery year.
 Similarly, the bottom code value of the variable STJBYY is also recalculated based on the second delivery year.
 Refer to the section below that describes STJBYY.

-Remaining "31" variables, such as HELD or OFFER, are set based on updated information collected in the current round and reflect responses from the current round.
+For employment variables with review questions in subsequent rounds beyond the initial job report (such as HELD, OFFER, NHRWG, DIFFWG), the "31" variables are set based on updated information collected in the current round and reflect responses from the current round.